 Our webinar focuses on enhancing the uptake, utility and value of simulation models and data at the building-, suburban- and city-scale.
 In many cases, these models and datasets, developed in EPSRC-funded research projects, have limited practical use at present due to difficulties in both accessing and using complex models by academics and non-academics, data management challenges, and integrating outputs with existing stakeholder capabilities, systems and approaches.

 The webinar is geared towards researchers with an interest in the built environment who are involved in the development, use, or management of projects using built environment models and tools, and who have an interest in enhancing model uptake and usability.
 It will highlight some of the issues, skills gaps and barriers which prevent research outputs from being more industry-ready.
 Two case studies will provide recommendations and learning points which could be used by research projects.

-The webinar will cover case studies on:
+The webinar covered case studies on:

 - The ARCADIA Impact Model, which supports climate-related risk assessment and appraisal of adaptation options across Greater London, and provides an example of the processes and benefits of making model code and outputs available online.

 - The DM4T data management tool, MetaMaker, which was developed to add metadata to .csv files of building energy data, to allow users to query across data sources from different institutions.